Water Treatment Plant

 How am I billed for the water I use?

 Water bills are calculated based on your water meter’s recorded consumption and the size of your meter.

 What causes large increases in my water bill?

 There may be several reasons for an unusually large water bill: high consumption due to additional appliances (dishwasher), added lawn or garden watering, leaking plumbing fixtures, a billing adjustment from an actual meter reading after several months of estimates, or reconciling a meter read with the remote reader.
-For further clarification call a customer service representative at 306-975-2400.

 What chemicals are added to the water?